Cody-aditya/OCTANET_JANUARY/README.md

 - **Responsive Design**: Works seamlessly on devices of all sizes.
 - **Clean Layout**: Minimalistic and modern interface for a delightful user experience.
-- **Gallery Showcase**: A curated collection of stunning nature wallpapers.

 ## Project Structure